Artanidos/DevAndroidPythonBook/parts/parti.md

 Then we will install [Visual Studio Code](https://code.visualstudio.com/) which is free and open source and has many good extensions to develop Python code.
 You can download VSCode [here](https://code.visualstudio.com/Download).
 I assume that you are able to install VSCode on your own.
 Otherwise you will find installation instructions on this website.
 You can also use apt if you are on a Linux system.
-Use google search if there are some prerequisits missing.
+Use google search if there are some prerequisites missing.

 ```console
 user@machine:/path$</span> sudo apt install code